divvi-xyz/divvi-token-contracts/README.md

 yarn hardhat run scripts/deployDivvi.ts --network mainnet
 ```

 This will initiate a proxy deployment on OpenZeppelin Defender, which requires two steps to complete - the Shared Deployer Safe wallet must sign transactions to deploy _both_ the proxy and implementation contracts.
-Find those steps in [Defender Dashboard](https://defender.openzeppelin.com/v2/), in the "Deploy" section for the "Celo" production environment.
+Find those steps in [Defender Dashboard](https://defender.openzeppelin.com/v2/), in the "Deploy" section for the "Ethereum" production environment.
 It deploys the implementation contract first, then the proxy one.
 To approve the deployment, open the deployment details and click a button to open the Safe App.
 If the particular Safe requires multiple signatures, ask fellow engineers for additional ones in Slack.

 After both deployments are signed and completed, you should see the output in your terminal with a command to run to verify both the proxy and implementation contracts on the block explorers.